phanhongan/ml-systems-evaluation/docs/architecture.md

 ### 2. Data Collection System

 The data collection system is responsible for gathering data from various sources.

+> **Note:** Data collection and processing in this framework are solely for the purpose of evaluating and monitoring deployed ML systems.
+They are not intended for model training, feature engineering, or data labeling.

 #### Data Sources
 - **Database Sources**: PostgreSQL, MySQL, SQLite, Oracle, SQL Server